iknyazeva/RiskTestosterone/README.md

-# Project: Testosterone effect on Risk-Taking and Endowment Effct
+# Project: Testosterone effect on Risk-Taking and Endowment
 Data analysis files used in Article :